-If you want to make a gluten free pie this year without the hassle of purchasing multiple flours and starches, this mix is the perfect quick helper for your holiday baking.
-The ingredients list contains only items that I regularly use in my kitchen, nothing strange is hidden there.
+If you want to make a gluten-free pie this year without the hassle of purchasing multiple flours and starches, this mix is the perfect quick helper for your holiday baking.

 And once you have your tart pan out, you might want to try your hand at this absolutely gorgeous Rose Apple Pie.
 This beautiful dessert is on my list to try soon.
 It looks so fancy, but once you read through it, you’ll see it’s just a whole lot of layering.
 Totally worth it for that stunning result, right?